WAFFO/Godot-Auto-Export-Version/README.md

 I find this particularly useful because I like to create release branches such as `release-1.0.0` when I'm ready to share my project.
 When I create this branch, the plugin will automatically copy the branch name into my game, saving me from having to remember to update some internal variable.

+## How to install

+1. Drag and drop the **AutoExportVersion** directory into the **addons** directory inside of your project.
+2. In Godot go to Project > Project Settings > Plugins and then enable the AutoExportVersion plugin.

 ## How to access the branch name and version:

 Upon first activation and then after each project export, the plugin will update your `version.gd` file.
 The plugin contains a constant value called VERSION, which is the current version string.
 Example usage goes like this: